To earn a bachelor's degree (Bachelor of Arts or Bachelor of Science), a student must:

 Major Fields of Study

 To receive a bachelor's degree, a student must declare and complete the requirements for a major field of study.
-There are thirty-five majors from which to choose:
+There are thirty-six majors from which to choose:

 International and Global Studies